Tigerryttaren/M7002E-Computer-Graphics/README.md

 Assignment 3
 =======================
 ### "Disclaimer"
-The textures were blatantly borrowed from the internet for educational purposes only.
-Credit to their respective creators.
+The controls and the generall plauer concept was inspired from the HelloCollisions.java example, and Crosshairs were inspired from HelloPhysics.java.

 ### Required features implemented